ptsteadman/notebook/stories/feyerabend.md

 explain obvious things about the fixtures.

 Once Feyerabend was alone, she brought her bag into the largest bedroom.
-She felt like she was on an exciting vacation, even though she would be sleeping in this room for at least a year.
+She felt like she was on an exciting vacation, even though she would be living in this room for at least a year.

 <hr>